uncfez/webpage/content/publication/demand-model-estimation-from-smartphone-data-an-application-to-assert-new-urbanistic-development-scenarios/index.md

   - María Paz Linares
   - Marta Cuatrecasas
   - Jordi Cluet
-publication_short: Transportation Research Procedia, Vol. 62, 2022, Pages 270-277
+publication_short: Transportation Research Procedia, Volume 62, 2022, pages 270-277
 abstract: "The pervasive use of mobile devices has brought a valuable new source of data.
 The work presented here has a twofold objective: firstly, to demonstrate the capability of mobile phone records to feed traditional